VISTA Fraud Defense Attorney

 Fraud is a type of theft that involves the use of false claims or deception.
 The most common types of fraud crimes in California are those that involve insurance, welfare, mortgages, charities, worker’s compensation and embezzlement.
 Most of these cases are considered white collar crimes because no one is put in danger of physical harm during the process.
 Anyone facing such accusations should contact a Vista fraud defense attorney as soon as possible.

-Types of Fraud
+Types of Fraudulent Activities